-If the separator switch tests ok, reconnect the separator wires, unplug the BMS for at least 15 seconds, reconnect BMS and repeat BMS test.
+If the separator switch tests ok, reconnect the separator wires, unplug the PMS for at least 15 seconds, reconnect BMS and repeat BMS test.
 If the BMS will not operate the separator, replace the BMS.

-N. CAN Bus
+N. Can Bus

-WARNING: Before checking CAN bus, if control lights for a few seconds and goes out, disconnect the controller harness at the controller or Nite SSI UNIT.
+NOTE: Before checking Can Bus, if control lights for a few seconds and goes out, disconnect the controller harness at the controller or Parking Cooler unit.
 Reconnect to reset.
-If unit does not run, continue with CAN bus tests.
+If unit does not run, continue with Can Bus tests.

-POWER TO BOTH DEVICES (NITE SSI unit AND BATTERY MANAGEMENT SYSTEM) MUST BE DISCONNECTED TO PERFORM THESE TESTS
+POWER TO BOTH DEVICES (PARKING COOLER unit AND BATTERY MANAGEMENT SYSTEM) MUST BE DISCONNECTED TO PERFORM THESE TESTS

-The communication from the BMS to the NITE SSI unit travels through the controller harness and the BMS harness.
-These harnesses have a twisted pair of wires, yellow (CAN H) and green (CAN L).
+The communication from the BMS to the PARKING COOLER unit travels through the controller harness and the BMS harness.
+These harnesses have a twisted pair of wires, yellow (Can H) and green (Can L).
 These harnesses should be loomed and routed away from any components in the truck that could cause interference, such as florescent lights, etc.

-First, determine what part of the CAN is affected.
-If you lose the CAN bus signal to the BMS, the NITE SSI unit will still operate normally.
+First, determine what part of the can is affected.
+If you lose the Can Bus to the BMS, the PARKING COOLER unit will operate normally.
 You will not see volts and amps displayed on the service screens and the battery symbol will indicate full as a default.

-If the User Interface controller does not communicate to the NITE SSI unit, the unit will not operate.
+If the User Interface controller does not communicate to the PARKING COOLER unit, the unit will not operate.
 If the unit is operating and loses communication for more than 5 seconds it will shut down.

-With power removed from the unit and Battery Management device and all harnesses connected, the CAN bus circuit should check approx. 60 ohms.
+With power removed from the unit and Battery Management device and all harnesses connected, the Can Bus circuit should check approx. 60 ohms.